-If you want to be a DM at Kenmore Role Playing Society then here are the things you need to know and some resources to help you along.
+If you want to be an Open Table DM at Kenmore Role Playing Society then here are the things you need to know and some resources to help you along.

 Open table is to full role playing

 as playing catch is to professional sport.The Open Table Manifesto